PTSD Therapy Materials

 Some therapists find it helpful to summarise the individual case formulation in this blank version of the model that they can update as therapy progresses.
-For an example, see Murray et al. (2020) (add link to the recent remote working paper).
-For an examples of sharing maintenance cycles with patients see Wild et al. (2020) (add link to the recent remote working paper) and the training video on the first treatment session (add link to Emma’s video when available).
+For an example, see Murray et al. (2020).
+For examples of sharing maintenance cycles with patients see Wild et al. (2020) and the training video on the first treatment session (available soon).

 Therapists and patients may find it helpful to use one of these sheets (depending on formatting preferences) to generate and summarise updating information for a hot spot.
 The updates are then linked with the hot spot in imaginal reliving and/or the trauma narrative.

 This sheet is commonly used to help patients and therapists plan behavioural experiments and to record the outcomes of those experiments.
-Further details on how to use the sheet can be found in the training video Behavioural Experiments (add link to PTSD video Behavioural Experiments)
+Further details on how to use the sheet can be found in the training video Behavioural Experiments.

 This document is commonly used towards the end of therapy to help patients pull together their key learning points from treatment, how they will build on what they have learnt, and plan what to do if any future setbacks arise.
-A training video on using the therapy blueprint is available here (add link to Blueprint video).
+A training video on using the therapy blueprint is available here.